About artist Linda Fjeldsted Blust

 I studied art in college, and dreamed of turning my sewn creations into artwork.
 But times were different then, and I was told by my teachers and fellow students that anything made with a needle and thread would never been taken seriously as art.
 Sewing, they said, was "women's work" and therefore worthless.
 So while I continued to take art classes for enjoyment, I changed my major to journalism, and after graduation I spent the next few decades working for newspapers in Northern California.

 Journalism was a wonderful career that I will never regret, but I was happiest during off-work hours spent in my sewing room playing with fabric, making handbags, kitchen items, and clothing, which I sometimes sold at craft fairs and consignment shops.

 Then one day a friend talked me into taking some ballroom dance classes, which gave birth to a new obsession.
 When we entered some dance competitions, I of course made my own costumes.
 To my surprise, other dancers offered me money to make costumes for them, and soon I had a nice little side business going.
 Eventually, I retired from journalism, moved to Las Vegas, and became a full-time ballroom costume designer.
 Here are some of my costume creations.

-The ballroom world is a wonderful, busy, whirlwind scene, and I enjoyed being part of it until 2014, when my husband retired and we decided to move to Reno.
+The ballroom world is a wonderful, busy, whirlwind scene, and I enjoyed being part of it until 2014, when my husband retired and we decided to leave Las Vegas.
+We moved to Reno, where we lived for many years in the shadow of the high Sierra mountain range.
+Then, in late 2022, we moved again to Camarillo, near California's scenic central Pacific Coast.
 I am now a happily semi-retired textile artist, finally able to set my imagination free and enjoy the sheer thrill of creativity for its own sake.

 I look forward to sharing my creations with you, and I hope they'll inspire you in your own creative endeavors.